Correct-Syntax/correct-syntax.github.io/content/posts/journey-behind-velocity-lapse-part-1.md

 As someone that has always had an interest in photography and videography, I had already used a few of the more well-known Android timelapse apps before I ever had the idea to create one.
 However, after reading through hundreds of reviews and creating a ton of notes, I could see some areas where the current apps were failing, where they were doing well, and what people were looking for in a time lapse app.

-I was also able to get some metrics of apps on the market via Apptopia's free report which was helpful.
+I was also able to get some metrics of apps on the market via Apptopia's free report, which was helpful.

 ### Initial planning